Last updated on 2026-05-22

 Program overview

-The Logistics and Supply Chain Management program at Saskatchewan Polytechnic is a Post-Graduate Certificate designed to equip students with essential tools for strategizing solutions to complex logistical challenges.
+The Logistics and Supply Chain Management program at Saskatchewan Polytechnic is a post-graduate certificate designed to equip students with essential tools for strategizing solutions to complex logistical challenges.
 This program focuses on developing competencies in planning, sourcing, producing, and delivering products and services.
-It is tailored for individuals with an existing bachelor's degree who wish to advance their careers in the logistics and supply chain management sector.
-The curriculum emphasizes hands-on education, preparing students to effectively manage and coordinate all logistical functions within an enterprise.
+It is ideal for individuals looking to leverage their existing bachelor's degree to advance their careers in the logistics and supply chain management sector.
+The program emphasizes hands-on education, preparing students to effectively manage and coordinate logistical functions within various enterprises.

 Program structure